 Anyone who has ever been involved in a bicycle accident in Redding knows that it can result in serious injuries.
-Those injuries can be much more severe when the accident was caused by a negligent motorist.
-In 2017, 23 bicyclists were either killed or injured in the city, according to the California Office of Traffic Safety.
-However, when a motorist who wasn’t following the rules of the road and causes an injury to a bicycle rider, the injured person may place a personal injury claim to recover damages.
-Those damages include all their medical expenses, including out of pocket costs, time the rider lost at work, and for pain and suffering.
-An experienced personal injury lawyer helps their clients get that compensation.
-It has been shown that an injured person who is represented by an attorney collects two to three times the amount than if they are trying to do so on their own.Seeking Help Following a Bicycle Accident
+Those injuries can be much more severe when the accident is caused by a negligent motorist.
+According to the California Office of Traffic Safety, in 2017, 23 bicyclists were killed or injured in the city.
+However, when a motorist isn’t following the rules of the road and causes an injury to a bicycle rider, the injured person may place a personal injury claim to recover damages.

-At my law office, we value our clients, treat them like old friends, and go the extra mile to help them obtain the compensation they deserve.
-However, we understand that it can be difficult to decide whom to call following an accident when negligence by another person or entity was at fault.
-Our client reviews and the cases we have handled are listed at the bottom, which we think is an excellent way to choose a lawyer to represent you in your case and ask for advice.
+At our personal injury law firm, we value our clients, treat them like old friends, and go the extra mile to help them obtain the compensation they deserve.
+However, we understand that it can be difficult to decide whom to call following an accident when negligence by another person or entity is at fault.

-At our law firm, our investigators head to the bicycle accident site right away to gather the evidence needed to support your claim.
-They begin by looking over the police report for errors and talking to witnesses.
-Accident reconstruction is performed, which is valuable evidence when negotiating with the insurance company or in court.
-In addition, they search the area for cameras that may have caught the accident on tape such as on traffic surveillance and business cameras.
-Marks on the roadway are important too because they can indicate whether the driver was speeding and tried to stop or not.
-Once the evidence has all been gathered, our Redding bicycle accident lawyers go to work to build a strong case in favor of our client.
-It is useful either when negotiating for the client with the insurance company or in preparing a court case.Cases Involving Government Entities
+At our law firm, our investigators head to the bicycle accident site immediately to gather the evidence needed to support your claim.
+They begin by examining the police report for errors and talking to witnesses.
+Accident reconstruction is performed, and valuable evidence is provided when negotiating with the insurance company or in court.
+In addition, they search the area for cameras that may have caught the accident on tape, such as traffic surveillance and business cameras.

 Negligence by a government entity can contribute to or cause a bicycle accident in some cases.
 Cracks or fissures in the pavement, blurry road lines, potholes, defective traffic lights, and other causes can result in a bicycle accident.
-The government entity in charge of maintenance in a particular area can be held liable if neglect or bad design causes an accident.
-The timeline for filing against a government entity is much shorter, so it is a good idea to contact a lawyer as soon as possible in cases such as these.
-If the time to file surpasses the statute of limitations, the case will not be allowed.
-Your Redding bicycle accident attorney will ensure that all documents are filed correctly and on time.Reasons Bicycle Accidents Occur
+The government entity in charge of maintenance in a particular area can be held liable if neglect or bad design causes accidents.

-There are several common reasons bicycle accidents occur.
-The vast majority are caused by driver error.
-Let’s look at several types of mistakes motorists make that lead to a bicycle accident:
+There are several common reasons bicycle accidents occur, and the vast majority are caused by driver error.
+Let’s look at several types of mistakes motorists make that lead to bicycle accidents:

 - Distracted driver: Today, drivers are increasingly distracted while driving as they text, talk on a phone, or even daydream.
 This causes them to be oblivious to other motorists, pedestrians, and bicyclists sharing the road with them.
-Because of the lack of a bicycle’s conspicuity, cyclists are a common target of distraction.
-This type of driver behavior is frequently the reason a motor vehicle rear-ends a bike.
-Since the cyclist lacks any protection when their bicycle is rear-ended, the bicyclist often suffers catastrophic injuries.
+Because of the lack of a bicycle’s conspicuity, cyclists are a common distraction target.
+This type of driver behavior is frequently why a motor vehicle rear-ends a bike.
+Since cyclist lacks protection when their bicycle is rear-ended, bicyclists often suffer catastrophic injuries.

 - Making a right turn illegally: Some rules govern how a motorist can turn right when a bike lane exists.
 Under California Vehicle Code 22100, a vehicle cannot turn across lanes and must enter the bike lane to make a right-hand turn, so turning occurs from the curb.
-Before merging into the bike lane, the driver must first check to make sure a bicyclist is not approaching and engage their turn signal.
+Before merging into the bike lane, the driver must check to ensure a bicyclist is not approaching and engaging in their turn signal.
 Once safely close to the curb, the driver can turn right.

 - Illegal left-hand turns: In an intersection, it is important to only turn when the road is free from traffic, pedestrians, and bicyclists.
-A driver must wait in the intersection before making a turn and have their left blinker activated.
-A motorist must be alert for others before making a turn.
+A driver must wait in the intersection before turning and have their left blinker activated.
+A motorist must be alert to others before making a turn.

-- Speeding: Speeding causes many collisions, and this is also true for bicycle accidents.
-A driver who is speeding has little control over their vehicle and finds it difficult to stop in time when a cyclist approaches.
+- Speeding: Speeding causes many collisions, which is true for bicycle accidents.
+A speeding driver has little control over their vehicle and finds it difficult to stop in time when a cyclist approaches.

-- Dooring accidents: Drivers who park on the side of the road and open their door without looking for a bicyclist are likely to cause a dooring accident.
-Without warning, an oncoming cyclist can not avoid striking the car door.
-This usually results in severe injuries for the bicyclist.
+- Dooring accidents: Drivers who park on the side of the road and open their doors without looking for a bicyclist are likely to cause a dooring accident.
+Without warning, an oncoming cyclist cannot avoid striking the car door, which usually results in severe injuries for the bicyclist.

 Photo Attribution: Image by John R Perry from Pixabay